nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

-- Note that name cannot include prefixes that are already part of our commands
+- Note that name cannot include prefixes that are already part of our commands.

 - Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.